 • Make the most of the available facilities.

-Now the second injury I am going to talk about is dislocated shoulder by the athlete, you can dislocate your shoulder by a fall or a blow of causes the top of your arm bone to pop out of the shoulder socket.
+Now the second injury I am going to talk about is a shoulder dislocation by the athlete.
+You can dislocate your shoulder by a fall or a blow that causes the top of your arm bone to pop out of the shoulder socket.
 However, unlike the joints in your body the shoulder joint is very flexible you can almost move it any direction, however there is a high chance of your shoulder slipping out of the joint.

 The symptoms of a dislocated shoulder are:

-• Deformation of the shoulder a bump in the front or back of your shoulder, depending on how the bone has been dislocated
+• Deformation of the shoulder a bump in the front or back of your shoulder, depending on how you dislocate the bone;

-After the shoulder bone is repositioned you can use conservative treatment to reduce pain and swelling.
+After your specialist repositions the shoulder bone, you can use conservative treatment to reduce pain and swelling.
 To treat the injury, you should:

 • Ice your shoulder to reduce pain and swelling.
 Do it for 20-30 minutes every three to four hours for 2 to 3 days or longer.